ahberg/uploads-by-proxy/readme.md

 "Development" refers to a version of your site that is in a protected area only accessible to you.
 Programs like [MAMP](http://www.mamp.info), [WAMP](http://www.wampserver.com/), and [XAMPP](http://www.apachefriends.org/en/xampp.html) allow you run a copy of your WordPress site in a way that is only accessible from your computer.
 This allows you to work on a copy and test changes without effecting the live site until you are ready to deploy your changes.

-### An image changed on my live server, but it didn't update locally.
+### An image changed on my live server, but it didn't update locally

 This plugin only goes into action when an image is missing on your local copy.
 When it runs, it copies the file into your local wp-content/uploads folder and doesn't run again.
 If you'd like to update an image with the production copy again, delete your local copy.